What influences UK gas prices? Everything you need to know

 Where does the UK get its gas?

-The UK gas supply is made up of various sources to ensure that there’s never a danger of supplies running out.
+The UK gas supply is made up of various sources, in part because our own supply can't meet demand, but also to help ensure there’s no danger of supplies running out.

-Natural gas from the North Sea and the Irish Sea makes up around 45% of what the UK needs, but the quantity is declining year by year.
+Natural gas from the North Sea and the Irish Sea makes up around 45% of what the UK needs, but the quantity is declining each year.

 The UK tops up its gas supply with imports from around the world.
 Pipelines under the North Sea deliver Liquid Natural Gas (LNG) from Norway, Holland and Belgium to refineries along the east coast.
 Since 2005, the UK has shipped LNG into its storage facilities from as far afield as Asia, the Middle East, the US and Russia.